 Competitor analysis is the process that defines who your competition is and what their strengths and weaknesses are.

-This includes analyzing other companies who offer similar products or that fulfill the same needs in different ways.
+This includes analyzing other companies that offer similar products or that fulfill the same needs in different ways.

 Competitor analysis focuses on gathering relevant information about the product portfolio and marketing strategies, as well as the competitors themselves.

 With this information, you will gain insights into the marketing strategies of the most successful brands in your market.